If your partner, child, parent or friend has a stroke, will you recognize it? And, more importantly, will you know to get medical care immediately?

 When you see stroke symptoms, remember the acronym FAST, and call 911 immediately to get your loved one to your closest ER.

-You can take comfort in knowing that lifesaving care is close to home at any of our emergency departments in your area.
-Each of our emergency departments are equipped with the tools, protocols and therapies to address a stroke immediately, and our neurological experts near you are here to help restore whole-person health after a stroke.
+You can take comfort in knowing that lifesaving care is close to home at our emergency department.
+We are equipped with the tools, protocols and therapies to address a stroke immediately, and our neurological experts near you are here to help restore whole-person health after a stroke.